i7mist/Paper-reviews/CognitivePerspectivesOfProgrammingPapers.md

     - [Debugging by skilled and novice programmers](https://dl.acm.org/citation.cfm?id=22367)

 ### The implications of the various choices of information sources (stack overflow, opensource movement, libraries)
+  - Is there a shift of focus from planning for developmeng to finding the right information sources and the right assistive tools or libraries to achieve the goal?

 ### The implications of the change of focus: developers today need to consider issues that were less of a concern in the past, such as privacy.